fpgaiad/Resume/index.md

 In July 2019 I was hired as the only Android developer on the engineering team at [Viva Decora](https://play.google.com/store/apps/details?id=br.com.vivadecora.app), an architecture & decoration IT startup with more than 5 million monthly user accesses.
 There, I met extraordinary people who played a very important role in my career development.
 Thus, I was able contribute to the company and, at the same time, take a real improvement in my knowledge.

-So, here I am.
-Fulfilled and crafting my way through this amazing area.
+So, here I am, fulfilled and crafting my way through this amazing area.

 ___